cannin/pyg_pathway_commons_cbioportal/README.md

    After which, the only columns kept were the sample identifier, patient identifier and overall survival(months) of each patient.
    Next, the merged dataset was merged with the data_mrna_seq_v2_rsem.txt on the sample identifiers.
    Then this new dataset was splitted into X and y which represents features and labels.
-   In this notebook, work was also done on creating training, test and validation splits for modelling using the 60:20:20 rule.
+   In this stage, work was also done on creating training, test and validation splits for modelling using the 60:20:20 rule.

    The final results gotten from these steps include: